 In its current form, the chateau is a late 18th-century luxury residence, built on the eve of the French Revolution…..

 The residence has two different sides.
 Facing the valley, Marqueyssac reveals a wide front flanked by a central tower containing the staircase.
 At the back, the layout is much more intimate, opening out onto the park which was reserved for the enjoyment of the residents.

 Constructed with great simplicity, Marqueyssac displays a remarkable roof made from material typical of the region : limestone slabs (lauze) or stone tiles.
-The roof weighs more than 500 tons and was restored during these last 5 years.
+The roof weighs more than 500 tons and was restored from 2011 to 2017.